 A. We complete a full health record for every guest admitted to our cat boarding facility.
 Our veterinarians are made aware of special dietary restrictions, medication requirements and exercise/stimulation needs, ensuring medically challenged and physically impaired cats are given the extra care and attention they need while you’re away.
 Our staff members are skilled in administering medications to cats.

 Q. My cat gets stressed out in a new environment.
 How will you handle that?

 A. Everyone gets a little stressed when traveling away from home.
-We provide a quiet and secure place for your cat to get acclimated, and usually cats “settle in” within 24 hours and start acting like they are at home.
+We provide a quiet and secure place for your cat to get acclimated, and usually cats “settle in” within 24 to 48 hours and start acting like they are at home.
 Our boarding area is designed to relieve stress and stimulate your cat.
 A large television plays video and audio appealing to feline senses and each family of cat(s) gets daily playtime outside of their cage to explore and stretch their legs.